Commentary by Carmel Owls

 The same ecological continuity extends across Carmel Valley, Carmel Highlands, Carmel Knolls, Carmel Vista, High Meadows, Carmel Meadows, and Pacific Grove.
 These areas function as one continuous habitat system.

-If surrounding areas become inhospitable — due to rodenticide use, habitat loss, or lack of safe nesting platforms — those pressures do not stop at Carmel-by-the-Sea’s border.
-Instead, they ripple inward and can displace our owls entirely.
-In that scenario, Carmel-by-the-Sea could lose resident pairs not because our local habitat failed, but because the broader peninsula ecosystem weakened.
+If surrounding areas become inhospitable — due to rodenticide use, habitat loss, or lack of safe nesting platforms — those pressures do not stop at the city’s border.
+Instead, they ripple inward and can displace that city's owls entirely.
+In that scenario, for example, Carmel-by-the-Sea could lose resident pairs not because its local habitat failed, but because the broader peninsula ecosystem weakened.

 Peninsula-Wide Network

-Strengthening adjacent territories helps stabilize the population, ultimately benefiting Carmel-by-the-Sea itself.
-In ecological terms, Carmel-by-the-Sea is not an isolated island of habitat; it is part of a peninsula-wide network.
+Strengthening adjacent territories helps stabilize the population, ultimately benefiting every city.
+In ecological terms, a city is not an isolated island of habitat; it is part of a peninsula-wide network.
 Supporting nearby communities like Pebble Beach and Monterey is not mission drift — it is protective buffering for Carmel-by-the-Sea’s own owl populations.

-Our shared community goal remains keeping Carmel-by-the-Sea healthy, protected, and thriving.
-Sustaining a stable owl population directly supports that mission by reducing reliance on rodenticides and reinforcing natural ecological balance.
+Our shared community goal remains keeping the Monterey Peninsula healthy, protected, and thriving.
+Sustaining a stable owl population in every city directly supports that mission by reducing reliance on rodenticides and reinforcing natural ecological balance.

 Conservation is challenging work — whether on land, at sea, or in the air.
 But lasting stewardship requires us to think regionally in order to protect what we value locally.